tud-rmr/ros-panopticon/README.md

 # ros-panopticon

-This package is used to recognize robotinos with markers on their top.
+This package is used to recognize robots with markers on their top.
 The infrastructure in which it will be used has four ceiling cameras which overlapping field of view.
-Panopticon detecs the robots and gives the position in a global world frame.
+Panopticon detects the markers and computes their respective positions in a global world frame.

 ## Run